swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 Now that we've looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
-Go back to the tab in your terminal program that is connected to your AWS instance (the tab lab will start with `dcuser@ip`) and make sure you're in our results subdirectory.
+Go back to the tab in your terminal program that is connected to your Biocluster login (the tab lab will start with `hpcbio##@biologin`) and make sure you're in the results subdirectory.

 ~~~
 $ cd ~/dc_workshop/results/fastqc_untrimmed_reads/